chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 …

 %%
-- Khaang or Noi attempts to steal the bag? plays it off as a petty thief?
+- Khaan or Noi attempts to steal the bag? plays it off as a petty thief?
-	- Khaang already recommended by Nan.
+	- Khaan already recommended by Nan.
 Noi suss’ed for going straight for the bag
 	- Noi takes the bag because:
 		- Noi says she’s secretly Talon princess
 			- she knows Raya is here for the gems?